Monday, July 2, 2012

 Love Free or Die Recap

-(front) The Rev. Megan Sanders, Dr. Louie Crew, Chap James Day
+Integrity Leaders at Screening of Love Free or Die: (back) Christian Paolino, Paul Lane, Mary O'Shaughnessy, Marlin Mattson (front) The Rev. Megan Sanders, Dr. Louie Crew, Chap James Day |

 We were pleased to welcome about 40 people from both sides of the river to a recent screening of Love Free or Die at Grace Church in the Van Vorst section of Jersey City.
 The film is a biography of The Right Rev. Gene Robinson, the first out gay person to be ordained a bishop of any church,